Gjensidige fights insurance fraud with Genus and low-code

 In the RFP process that followed, multiple suppliers of case management solutions were evaluated.
 Off-the-shelf, low-code and tailored software solutions were all considered.
 Gjensidige chose to pursue the low-code path, and the contract was eventually awarded to Genus.

-A few months after start of development, core functionality was in place, enabling key users from Gjensidige to become familiar with and customize the solution.
+Just a few months into development, core functionality was in place, enabling key users from Gjensidige to become familiar with and customize the solution.
 During the development process that stretched 6 months, Gjensidige tailored the solution to their specific needs, designing dashboards, processes, reports and user interfaces.

 “With the new solution, we have a far more controlled process for storage and deletion of personal data, ensuring our compliance to regulations.
 In addition, our work processes have become more streamlined and consistent,” said Hermansen.